 - divorcee who still truly believes marriage is meant to be forever

-- author of a leadership book I often find myself challenged to live up to
+- author of a leadership book to which I often find myself challenged to live

-- speaker on the hard stuff like leadership and forgiveness, things still being learned in the trenches of betrayal and recovery
+- speaker about the hard stuff like leadership and integrity and recovery and forgiveness

-- supporter to those struggling in marriages where addiction and/or abuse is present
+- mentor/coach to women in marriages where addiction and/or abuse is present

 - just an everyday girl trying every day to #leadwisely and #lovewell (oh, and pay the bills!)